william-levine/COM3524-team-14/README.md

 - IMPORTANT : make sure to rerun the program when you change the values!

- ## Explanation about the simulation
+ ## Explanation about the water drop
- - The water drop can start at a later iteration where fire might not be contained and will reach town
  - The water drop is limited to 12.5 km^2 of area.
 Therefore, if the water dropped after a certain later hours, the fire will not be contained and the extinguished area would be reignited again.

 ## Author